Fireball (video game): Reception

-The contemporary reception to the game was broadly positive.
-The British TV Gamer magazine described it as "very similar to other Breakout games" though they also noted that the game was "challenging and entertaining".
-The German TeleMatch magazine gave it a positive review, praising its gameplay and graphics, and criticising only its "monotone" sound.
+The contemporary reception was generally positive.
+The British TV Gamer magazine described it as "very similar to other Breakout games" though they also called it "challenging and entertaining".
+In a 1983 Miami Herald review entitled "Fireball is not hot enough", Rick Vogt gave it a rating of "B" both for children and for adult players.
+The German TeleMatch magazine gave it a positive review, praising its gameplay as an evolution of similar games going back to Pong and Fireballs detailed graphics, while criticising its "monoton [monotonous]" sound effects.
 Vidiot magazine described it as "the best variation on the Breakout theme yet".
-The 1984 Software Encyclopedia was broadly positive about the game, giving it 7/10.
+Phil Wiswell, writing for the December 1982 issue of Games, selected Fireball as one of the top games for the VCS.
+The 1984 Software Encyclopedia was broadly positive, giving it 7/10.